UniversalGUI/UGUI/README.md

 ###To-Do List

 * Test packaging in different OS environments
-* Create ugui.js that will help abstract out connecting switches through the HTML/JS, to make the process as simple as possible for front end designers.
+* ~~Create ugui.js that will help abstract out connecting switches through the HTML/JS, to make the process as simple as possible for front end designers.~~
 * Create several templates based on Twitter Bootstrap for different types of applications to give people quick places to start from.
-* ~~Create UGUI logo (I'm thinking something with a [cartoon frog](http://imgur.com/IitQXw4), but I it could really be anything).~~
+* ~~Create UGUI logo.~~
 * Create UGUI site that organizes templates and tutorials and lays everything out in a quick and easily digestible manner.
 Also highlights programs using UGUI.
 * Ultimately I'd like to make a program that makes this whole process far less manual.
 The program, *UGUI Designer*, would have the following features:
  1. Detect all JS and CSS files, uglify, minify, concat them in to one JS and one CSS doc.
  2. Remove any files not being used in the production version (git files, sass, etc.)
  3. Ability to export project to different environments (Win 32/64, Ubuntu, OSX, etc.)
- 4. Quick testing in Node-Webkit and portable Chromium that matches the same version as Node-Webkit for easier developing.
+ 4. Eventually the exporting function would create an installer for windows that will check if the required version of NW is already installed and if not download and install it, allowing for much smaller file sizes when packaging and distributing.